This post contains affiliate links, which means that each click and purchase gives a small portion of the proceeds to me.

 What You Will Need:

 - Pressure-Treated Premium Posts – – We used 48 total, but you’ll need to measure your yard area to figure out how many you’ll need.
-You can find the posts on Home Depot’s website here.
-These are 8-foot posts, or you can opt for the 12-foot posts!
+You can find the posts below on Home Depot’s website!
+These are 9-foot posts, or you can opt for the 12-foot posts!

 - Concrete Mix – – We bought 30 bags to fully fill our fence post holes.
 I recommend Sakrete below.